AN INVESTMENT WEBSITE FOR FREELANCERS

 What’s the goal here?

-• Build up enough of an investment fund so you can slow down later and enjoy life.
-Your retirement accounts will then begin to provide you with an income.
+Money is a tool, not the goal — Build up enough of an investment fund so you can slow down later and enjoy life.
+Your investments will begin to generate an income for you.

-All of this will literally make you rich; it’s easy to have $1 million plus in retirement, but it takes time to grow.
+It’s easy to have $1 million+ in retirement, but it takes time to grow.

 Earn a little more, Spend a little less, Invest the difference.

-All of these tax-advantaged accounts are the same; they can hold ETFs, mutual funds, and stocks.
-The difference is how they are taxed, or not taxed at all.
-Think of the accounts as a wrapper around the candy.
+These accounts all can hold ETFs, mutual funds, stocks, and bonds.
+The difference lies in if the contributions are a tax deduction going in, and how they are taxed, or not taxed at all coming out.
+Think of the account as a wrapper around the candy.

 Wall Street and some financial services firms won’t tell you how simple it is to create a winning, simple portfolio.
 Simplicity means they won’t get to charge you fees.

-• No one can consistently outperform these ETFs or a target date fund over the long term.
-Ninety percent of Wall Street fund managers who charge high fees underperform the S&P 500 over a 15-year period.
+No one can consistently outperform these ETFs or a target date fund over the long term.
+Ninety percent of Wall Street fund managers who charge high fees underperform the S&P 500 after a 15-year period.
 Check it out.

 What are the investments we put inside the acounts?